What is pupil premium?

 At present, schools receive funding for every child aged 5-16, who claims free school meals, or who have claimed free school meals in the last 6 years, for children whose parent(s) are in the Forces and for children who are looked after or have been previously looked after by the Local Authority.

 How do we use pupil premium funding at SEAC?

-Please click here for a link to our current Pupil Premium Strategy Report, which details our current targets, outcomes and spending in relation to pupil premium.
+Please click here for a link to our current Pupil Premium Strategy Report, which details our current targets and spending in relation to pupil premium.

 How do I claim free school meals / pupil premium?